asyncapi/website/pages/docs/tutorials/generate-code.md

 <Remember>

-If you did not follow the previous tutorial and do not have an `asyncapi.yaml` file for overview, then generate one by running the following command using AsyncAPI CLI:
+If you did not follow the previous tutorial and do not have an `asyncapi.yaml` file for overview, then generate one by running the following command using the AsyncAPI CLI:
 `asyncapi new --example=tutorial.yml --no-tty`.

 </Remember>